Ontario to bar international students from medical schools starting in 2026

 The legislation, if passed, will require Ontario medicals schools to allocate at least 95 per cent of spots to Ontarians and the other five per cent reserved for students from the rest of Canada.

-It also included an estimated $88 million over three years, starting in 2026, to expand Learn and Stay grants for 1,360 eligible undergraduate students who commit to practice family medicine.
+The plan also included an estimated $88 million over three years, starting in 2026, to expand Learn and Stay grants for 1,360 eligible undergraduate students who commit to practicing family medicine.

 As of July 2024, there are now 2.5 million people in Ontario who don’t have a family doctor, the Ontario College of Family Physicians has said.

-The government also plans on reviewing the visa trainee program, which trains international students sponsored by foreign governments.
+The government also plans to review the visa trainee program, which trains international students sponsored by foreign governments.

 When asked if she was worried about closing off the talent pool to international students, Health Minister Sylvia Jones said they are putting Ontario students first.